dinosn/jumpscale_core8/docs/AYS/Commands/actor/update.md

   propagated to the services and processChange method will be called all the way from actor to service instances.

+  if the `--reschedule` option is given, all the action that were in `error` state will remain in `error` state after the update instead of beeing switched to state `changed`

 Options:
   -n, --name TEXT  name of the actor to update
-  --help           Show this message and exit.
+  -r, --reschedule  reschedule actions in error state after update --help           Show this message and exit.
 ```